w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

   - Pedestrian Localization → data: images, label: position of the pedestrian (x, y, w, h)
   - Audio classification numbers → data: audio sequences, label: number ('five')

-Data collected without correct and timely annotation is often useless
+Data collected without correct and timely annotation is often useless.

 - However, it is also possible to "extract knowledge" from un-annotated data through, for instance, clustering